matn7/CS-Notes/src/main/java/persistence/README.md

 ### Aggregation

 - Aggregation indicates a relationship between a whole and its parts.
-- A class is made up of students.
+- A class made up of students.
-- If class is broken, students are not broken.
+- If class broken, students not broken.
-- In aggregation relationship, when the whole is destroyed, its parts are not destroyed with it.
+- In aggregation relationship, when the whole destroyed, its parts not destroyed with it.

 ### Composition